 Pinch off large lemon sized balls – if you make rotis thinks 1.5 to 2 times large – and roll them in flour .

-Coil the rope loosely as in the picture with the oiled pleat openings facing the top.
+- Coil the rope loosely as in the picture with the oiled pleat openings facing the top.

-With the heel of the palm flatten it out to into a disc.
+- You could use a rolling pin as well.
 If using a rolling pin roll only in one direction from the center.
 Place the pin at the center of the disc and roll once either towards or away from you.
 Take the pin off and give the disc a quarter turn and repeat the process .
 This ensures the layers are kept apart as much as possible.

-Oil a hot griddle and place the roti on top .
+- Oil a hot griddle and place the paratha on top .
 Cook over medium heat until air bubbles seem to form .
 Drizzle a little oil (1/4 to 1/2 tsp) flip the paratha and cook on the other side .